deadlyvipers/dojo_rules/introduction.md

 Hello!
-My favorite path is the GIT path. ; )
+My favorite path is the HTML path. ; )